arez/arez/docs/motivation.md

 Managing state can be hard.
 When state changes it can be difficult to know which parts of the view needs to be updated, and/or which processes need to be modified and/or cancelled.

-Consider the following scenario.
-If a new item is added to a shopping cart it may involve adding a row to a table with the item details, updating an item count elsewhere, updating the amount left on a voucher, updating the subtotal if the voucher reaches $0.
-It may also several asynchronous processes such as requesting availability for the item, requesting product details and an image for the product.
-If that item is immediately removed then all those actions need to be reversed, and the processes canceled.
-This may be interleaved with other updates.
+Consider the relatively simple process of adding a product to shopping cart in a web application.
+This action may trigger the following activities:

+* adding a row to a HTML table to contain details about the item.
+* updating an item count.
+* updating the amount left on a voucher (if any).
+* updating the subtotal if the voucher reaches $0.
+* initiating an asynchronous process to check availability of the item.
+* initiating an asynchronous process to retrieve product details.
+* initiating an asynchronous process to retrieve product image.

+If the user then decides to remove the item from the shopping cart then the activities need to be reversed and the asynchronous processes need to be cancelled.
+These activities may be interleaved with other updates that are triggered by other user activities or other asynchronous processes completing (i.e. a network request is returned).

 Even for this very simple domain, the complexity of the code required to achieve correct or even just "good enough" state management can be significant.